 Chairman and Chief Executive Officer

+Nicolas has been featured in Forbes magazine, and has spoken on issues pertaining to artificial intelligence and its governance at a wide variety of conferences and organizations, including the Spring Meetings of the International Monetary Fund (IMF), UN University, the World Web Forum, Harvard and Stanford Law Schools, and Renmin University of China.
 Nicolas was a member of the Law and Judiciary policy committee for Barack Obama’s first presidential campaign.
 Trained in political science at the Graduate Institute of International Studies of the University of Geneva (Switzerland), he earned his M.B.A. from the Wharton School of Business, and chose to forgo completion of his M.P.A at Harvard’s Kennedy School in order to co-found H5.

 “Advancing the Rule of Law: The Role of Artificial Intelligence in Judiciaries”, Law, Justice and Development Week 2019, The World Bank, Washington DC, November 2019.

 “Principles for the trustworthy adoption of AI in legal systems and the practice of law: the Council of Europe CEPEJ and the IEEE Global Initiative”, Stanford Institute for Human-Centered Artificial Intelligence; AI Ethics, Policy, and Governance, Stanford, CA, October 2019.

 “The Ethics of AI”, IBM IT Legal Summit, New York, NY, October 2019

 “From Principles to Practice: trustworthy adoption of AI in legal systems and the practice of law”, The Athens Artificial Intelligence Roundtable on AI and the Rule of Law, Athens, Greece, September 2019.